canalplus/rx-player/doc/Getting_Started/Glossary.md

 ### Period

-Simply put, a Period defines what the content will be from a starting time to an ending time.
-It is an element contained in the [Manifest](#manifest)) and it will contain the [Adaptations](#adaptation) available for the corresponding time period.
+A Period is a sub-element of the the [Manifest](#manifest) which defines what the content will be from a starting time to an ending time.

+It contains its own [Adaptations](#adaptation) and [Representations](#representation).
+Having multiple Periods in the same Manifest allows for example to define multiple programs on the same content, each with its own tracks and quality characteristics.

 Depending on the transport used, they correspond to different concepts:
 - for DASH contents, it is more or less the same thing than an MPD's `<Period>` element
 - for "local" contents, it corresponds to a single object from the `periods`